Pydes-boop/AR_3DUI_Lecture_Summary/3D-UI_Theory/Possible_Exam_Questions.md

 ## Possible Exam Questions

 these Exam Questions were designed before i actually wrote the exam, they are not based on the exam
+## Questions
+1. Name 3 Application Areas for 3D User Interfaces and one advantage each area has with the inclusion of 3D User Interfaces? ★

+2. Imagine you are designing a VR Experience that requires text input.
+Explain possible approaches on how to add such an input to your experiences as well as one advantage and one disadvantage for each

+3. You are tasked to Design a Menu System for your new VR experience with limited input options.
+Name a possible non-wimp approach as well as their advantages / disadvantages for such a system.

+4. Explain WIMP in the context of 3D User Interfaces.
+Use Terminology from the Lecture.

+5. Explain the difference between isomorphic and non-isomorphic input types:

+6. You are tasked with designing a visual showcase of a new Virtualized Reality Experience, specifically without using HMD (Head mounted display hardware) where users should just be able to enter a room and experience without any additional setup required.
+Name possible Options

+7. What other options do you have to give cues in a 3D Space to person

+8. Describe the steps to implement a AR Experience on your Phone in which you touch to recolour a 3D Object in your scene that is placed in an augmented reality space

+9. What is the difference between Unity and C# events?

+10. What are the three steps in Selection? name one example for each

+11. Name the two classifications of interaction methods and explain them with an example for each

+12. What are the three types of travel tasks?
+How do they correlate with wayfinding?

+13. What are the different types of spatial knowledge?

+14. Which kind of technology should you use to track the movement of a handheld device (smartphone) for your AR User experience?

+15. For an architecture visualisation what kind of 3D Data Structure should you use for your game?
+How would you get the 3D Scan data for your visualisation?

+16. For an application you are developing what would be the best approach to identify use-cases.
+Discuss and then apply one approach

+17. How do you make sure that the application you are developing and the user studies and surveys are staying Ethical?

+18. Name 3 Types of Attention and how you could survey the mental load different attention tasks had on a user for your application

+## Questions with Answers
 1. Name 3 Application Areas for 3D User Interfaces and one advantage each area has with the inclusion of 3D User Interfaces? ★
 	- Architecture Visualisation  → better immersion and more intuitive understanding of space when interacting in 6DoF instead of just at a Screen with traditional input
 	-  Scientific Visualization → Show off correlation of data points in more than 2 Dimensions without the potential of obscuring data